Chandrika0801/sample/README.md

 # sample
-this is to  demonstrate git commands
+This is to  demonstrate git commands